paramsinghvc/react-anime/README.md

 Below is the explanation of all the props being passed.

-1. **`open`**: It's used to tell animejs when to start the animation.
+1. **`in`**: It's used to tell animejs when to start the animation.
 You can pass a reactive prop to it to run it on a state prop change.
-2. **`mountOnEnter`**: By default component will be mounted only when animation starts or when open becomes true.
+2. **`mountOnEnter`**: By default component will be mounted only when animation starts or when `in` becomes true.
 It can controlled through this prop.
-3. **`unmountOnExit`**: By default component will be unmounted when animation exits or when open becomes false.
+3. **`unmountOnExit`**: By default component will be unmounted when animation exits or when `in` becomes false.
 It can controlled through this prop.
-4. **`appear`**: Normally the child inside &lt;Anime&gt; doesn't animate when it's mounted along with &lt;Anime&gt; as open set as true.
+4. **`appear`**: Normally the child inside &lt;Anime&gt; doesn't animate when it's mounted along with &lt;Anime&gt; as `in` set as true.
 Setting **`appear`** to true is important to view the child element transition or animate while mounting along with &lt;Anime&gt;.
 Read more [here](http://reactcommunity.org/react-transition-group/transition)
 5. **`onEntering`**, **`onEntered`**, **`onExiting`**, **`onExited`**: All these props take [anime props](https://animejs.com/documentation/) config object in them that are executed on various phases of React Transition.
 6. Any anime props that can be passed into each of these props above can be given at the root level as well.
 For eg: `duration` can be specified at &lt;Amime duration={2000} &gt; level than at each `on*` prop level, if its same.